 Before you get started, you will need:

 Paper towels, rags, and chamois.
 Old t-shirts work well, and if you can find any old “clean” cloth diapers, use them because they make excellent rags for polishing the finish and are great for windows.
 Brushes.
-You’ll need a few different varieties and sizes to get into the hard-to-reach areas.
+You’ll need different varieties and sizes to get into the hard-to-reach areas.
 An old toothbrush works well, and several cotton swabs.
 Wash bucket.
 Make sure it is clean, and you may want to keep it as your car washing bucket only.
-This may help prevent getting unwanted dirt and chemicals in a bucket you use to clean your car with.
+This may help prevent getting unwanted dirt and chemicals in a bucket you use to clean your car.

 Wash mitts and or a good quality sponge.